biemond/biemond-oradb/README.md

 ## templates.pp

-The databaseType value should contain only one of these choices.
+The database_type value should contain only one of these choices.
 - EE = Enterprise Edition
 - SE = Standard Edition
 - SEONE = Standard Edition One